 We actually naturally get about 1-2 grams of creatine daily from our food - so even if you feel “new” to the world of taking creatine, your body probably isn’t.

-While muscle tissue naturally contains creatine stores, it’s not fully saturated.
-Creatine loading is the process by which we gradually “load” creatine into the muscles to help increase these stores to be as high as possible.
+The purpose of a creatine loading phase is to gradually “load” creatine into the muscles to help increase these stores to be as high as possible.

 If you eat a typical diet, your muscles are already about 60-80% saturated with creatine.